KPwagner/frontend-nanodegree-mobile-portfolio/README.md

 }
 ```

-To eliminate the forced syncronous layout, I move the scrollTop query out of the for loop.
+To eliminate the forced synchronous layout, I move the `scrollTop` query out of the for loop.

 ```Javascript
 function updatePositions() {